 - 1. Build a professional portfolio.
 Begin EARLY to establish relationships, experiences and an information base needed to successfully apply for supervised practice.
 Directors of the supervised practice program consider these attributes: - a.
 Cumulative grade point average Many programs require a GPA of 3.0 or higher for admission.
 Other programs may not specify a certain GPA, but national competition and experience strongly suggests that a GPA of 3.0 or higher is needed for acceptance.
 Grade points are viewed as cumulative.
 Particular consideration is given to all DPD courses, with special emphasis on science courses and upper division nutrition and food service courses. - b.
 Relevant work experience.
 Evidence that you are a productive, reliable and competent worker is critical.
 Volunteer and paid work experience in areas of nutrition and foodservice is helpful. - c.
 Activities.
 Program directors look for students whose activities suggest they are committed to becoming a registered dietitian and contributing to the profession. - d.
 Leadership.
 Demonstrated leadership skills.
 What future expectation do you have for yourself?
-What evidence can you provide to the selection committee that you are a good investment for their program? - e.
+What evidence can you provide to the selection committee that you are a good investment for their program?

+- e.
 References.
 Dietetic programs often require references in the following categories: DPD Director, professors, academic advisors, employer and personal.
 Obtaining good references should not be the sole basis for decisions, but it is important to develop relationships over time with people who may serve as references in the future.
 This may include a variety of interactions so that the persons from whom you request recommendations have an adequate basis for providing a strong reference when needed. - 2.
-Collect information about dietetic internships The Directory of Dietetic Programs is available on the Academy of Nutrition and Dietetics website Directory - Information about supervised practice programs should be sought during the sophomore and junior years.
+Collect information about supervised practice programs: The Directory of Dietetic Programs is available on the Academy of Nutrition and Dietetics website Directory - Information about supervised practice programs should be sought during the sophomore and junior years.
 Once the directory has been reviewed, a student should select programs of interest, request information on the programs, review the information, and develop a sense of which program(s) best suits his or her needs. - 3.
-Follow good business etiquette in writing, e-mailing, and calling for information and in all professionally-related activities.
+Follow good business etiquette in writing, e-mailing, and calling for information and in all professionally related activities.
 You cannot predict when a program director or potential employer will form an opinion about you.
 Good business practices suggest that all written communications be on plain, good quality paper, typed, error-free, grammatically correct, well-organized, and the request clearly stated.
-All correspondence (including e-mails) should be dated, include name and correct titles

-- of person to whom you are writing, and include your complete name and contact information. - 4.
+All correspondence (including e-mails) should be dated, include name and correct titles of person to whom you are writing, and include your complete name and contact information. - 4.
 Applications to supervised practice programs are a national application process.
-The application timetable is available here Student Applications Most supervised practice programs follow the February application process with a start date in summer or fall.
-Some programs have a November application process with a start date in spring. - a.
+The application timetable is available here Student Applications - a.
 Each program will have its own application requirements pay close attention to what is required for submission each program will have a separate application fee.
-Make a grid of what is required for each program. - b.
-Applications for graduate school are completed in separate packets according to each school's guidelines these often require separate recommendation letters and separate mailing addresses. - c.
-Request letters of recommendation from appropriate individuals, and allow enough time for completion.
+Make a grid of what is required for each program. - Applications for graduate school are completed in separate packets according to each school's guidelines - these often require separate recommendation letters and separate mailing addresses. - c.
+Request letters of recommendation from appropriate individuals and allow enough time for completion.
 One letter of recommendation must come from the DPD Director Dr. Anderson. - d.
-The DPD Director will complete "Intent to Complete Form" online prior to completing application packets. - 5.
+The DPD Director will complete "Declaration of Intent to Complete Form" online in DICAS when applicant submits Dr. Anderson's contact information. - 5.
+Adhere to Dietetics applicant and Program Traffic Rules See Appendix E. - 6.
 Take the GRE if needed: www.gre.org

-DECLARATION OF INTENT
+DECLARATION OF INTENT and DPD Course Form